What’s the difference between a BSN and an MSN?

 - An MSN degree opens doors to advanced practice, nursing leadership, and nursing education roles.

-- MSN nurses can specialize in areas like family practice, pediatrics, or psychiatry.
+- MSN nurses can specialize in areas like family practice, pediatrics, or psychiatry / mental health.

-- Advanced practice nurses have an expanded scope of practice, including diagnosing and treating patients and prescribing medications.
+- Advanced practice nurses who need at least an MSN have an expanded scope of practice, including diagnosing and treating patients and prescribing medications.